 Disappeared: Season 7 Episode 3 “Road to Nowhere”

-19-year-old Bryce Laspisa was last seen in Castaic, California on August 30, 2013.
+19 year old Bryce Laspisa was last seen in Castaic, California on August 30, 2013.
 He disappeared while driving to visit his family in Laguna Niguel, California.
-He never made it to his family home, and has never been heard from again.
+Bryce never made it to his family home, and has never been heard from again.

 His car was found abandoned in a ravine off Lake Hughes Road near Castaic Lake a day later, but Bryce Laspisa was nowhere to be found.

-Shortly before 11:30 p.m, he left the city of Chico and was assumed to be driving back home to college.
+On August 28, 2013, shortly before 11:30 p.m, Bryce left Kim’s apartment in the city of Chico and was assumed to be driving back home to college.

 Around midnight on August 29, 2013, his parents were notified by their credit card company that a card in their name had been used for roadside service in Buttonwillow, California, located off Interstate 5.